chippytech/GenerateSpeech/README.md

 # OpenTTS
-Add to text-to-speech to your website!
+Add text-to-speech to your website!
 The project is forked before the deletion of the RoyalityFree project.
 RoyalityFree was taken down by InfinityFree due to copyright reasons.

 # Features